u-Sir/peek-pop/README.md

 ### Why are other actions triggered during preview?
 Try disabling other add-ons to see if the issue persists.
 If you're using Edge, also check **`edge://settings/superDragDrop`**.
 If the problem continues, please create an issue.

-### Why is the add-on version not up-to-date on Microsoft Edge Add-ons?
+### Why is the add-on version not up-to-date on Add-ons Store?
 The update process may take up to 7 business days due to review procedures.

 ### Can I customize the appearance of the preview window?